-Elis Vollmer, head of the Centre of Renewable Energy, Estonian University of Life Sciences
+Elis Vollmer, head of the Centre of Renewable Energy, Estonian University of Life Sciences prepared by WWF Hungary

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 696173.
 Disclaimer: The sole responsibility for the content of this material lies with the authors.
 It does not necessarily represent the views of the European Union, and neither EASME nor the European Commission are responsible for any use of this material.